 Long-form content is the new ad.
-Shopify understood this, which is why they spend so much money on content creation and marketing.
+Shopify understood this as an ecommerce solution, which is why they spend so much money on content creation and marketing.
 They know that content length affects rankings, especially in this post-Hummingbird era.

 For Shopify, well-researched content that solves a specific problem or challenge for the right people is the best way to capture, nurture and convert those people into online store owners.

 Shopify’s blog is active.
 They typically publish a high-quality blog post every day.
 Little wonder, then, that they’ve grown 10X in three years, whereas other software companies keep struggling to acquire and retain customers.

 Another company that takes content marketing to the next level is HelpScout.
 Gregory Ciotti and his team grew their email list to 60,360 subscribers in two years.

 There is no shortcut to growing your blog or online business website.
 Content is the #1 expectation of your prospects and customers.
 Without useful content, your business will not succeed.

 In my journey to 100,000 blog readers per month, I’m not using any pay-per-click advertising or sponsored posts.
 My only strategy, for the time being, is to be “consistent” with my 5000+ word articles.